fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Expected Result: Let us sign in and take us to the Bank's withdraw form, and don't create a withdraw.

 58)
-Title : Should not create a deposit because the deposit input was in letters.
+Title : Don't create a withdraw because the deposit input was in letters.

 Pre-condition:Exists a user